-Baseball fans, tune in this season to SABRcast with Rob Neyer, a new weekly podcast hosted by award-winning author and longtime SABR member Rob Neyer.
-SABRcast will feature insights and analysis of what's happening in modern baseball on and off the field, plus compelling interviews with figures from around the game — and music from The Baseball Project.
+Baseball fans, tune in this season to SABRcast with Rob Neyer, a weekly podcast hosted by award-winning author and longtime SABR member Rob Neyer.
+SABRcast features insights and analysis of what's happening in modern baseball on and off the field, plus compelling interviews with figures from around the game — and music from The Baseball Project.

 What's Rob reading this week?

 Baseball’s Western Front: The Pacific Coast League During World War II

 The Pacific Coast League had emerged from the Depression of the 1930s in fairly good condition.
 There were four new ballparks: Seals Stadium in San Francisco in 1931, Lane Field in San Diego in 1936, Sick’s Stadium in Seattle in 1938 and Gilmore Field in Hollywood in 1939.
 But after the attack on Pearl Harbor, there was some doubt that baseball would be allowed to operate during the war.
 This work focuses on the 1942 to 1945 seasons offering final standings and details associated with the ballparks as well as the players.

 - Also reading: The Index of Self-Destructive Acts, by Christopher Beha

 - Read more: Click here to check out Rob's full list of book recommendations on Goodreads.com

 Episode #61: Ball Four panel with Mitchell Nathanson and Mark Armour (May 25, 2020)

 Episode #58: Fred Claire (May 4, 2020)